-File transfer / MM file
+File transfer / Raw data file

-The measured magnetic data, collected with the Geomac II field computer are dumped on a cassette tape in the field.
-This tape is sent to the office at Luleå where it is transferred to the Prime computer.
-This is done with a program called MFE.
+The measured data, collected with the Geomac II field computer are dumped on to a portable PC in the field.
+Diskettes with data are sent to the office at Luleå.

-The raw data file from magnetic measurements, also called the MM file, consists of unsorted profile measurements.
+The raw data file consists of unsorted profile measurements.